 What We’re Looking For

-The Woodward Review accepts poetry, prose, hybrid and digital media from January 1 – April 1 and September 1 – December 1.
+The Woodward Review accepts poetry, prose, hybrid and digital media from January 1 – March 1 and September 1 – November 1.
 If you’re able, please send work through Submittable at wlr.submittable.com/submit.
 Submissions of reviews & responses are welcome during the summer months, for readers and prior contributors to reflect upon anything highlighted by the Review; these may be written in any genre or medium.
-If Submittable presents an accessibility barrier, send your work to email@example.com, under the subject line [Category] Submission.
-The Woodward Review is a paying market, commensurate with our funding for each submissions window; for issue 2, we’re able to pay $50 per contributor.
+If Submittable presents an accessibility barrier, send your work to firstname.lastname@example.org, under the subject line [Category] Submission.
+The Woodward Review is a paying market, commensurate with our funding for each submissions window; for volume 2 issue 2, we’re able to pay $50 per contributor.
 All submissions are free.

 We’re looking for work from new and established writers and artists, but only if it’s previously unpublished.
 Simultaneous submissions are great, but please (please!) let us know if your submission gets accepted elsewhere (if it’s just one piece from a submission set, let us know that, too).
 Written submissions should be sent as a doc, docx, or pdf, while hybrid and digital submissions can be in any file type you think we can access without additional software.